Inside: A tutorial on making fake fabric flowers with stems from repurposed cotton bed sheets.

 Upcycling Bed Sheets Into Gorgeous DIY Fabric Flowers

 As I was so obviously delighted with them the first time I received them, my son decided he was on to a winner, so that’s it now sharpies every year!
 I desperately need to think of more sharpie crafts, as they are beginning to stockpile.

 These flowers were made in an afternoon with an old bed sheet and some floristry wire.
-So they cost very little to make.
+They cost very little to make.
 I made some pink

 - An old bed sheet or any other cotton close-weaved light fabric.

 - Craft wire about 0.5mm thick – This comes in many different colours; I used pink for these flowers, but I’ve also used silver in the past.

 - Floral wire stems approx 22 gauge